 Editor’s Note: Rethinking65 periodically runs articles on retirement costs, including housing and other expenses, in different areas.
-Advisors interested in being interviewed for this feature may contact Editorial Director Jerilyn Bier.
+Advisors interested in being interviewed for this feature may contact Editorial Director Jerilyn Klein.

 The fifth largest city on the West Coast, Seattle is situated between the saltwater Puget Sound and Lake Washington.
 A bustling city with impressive cultural attractions and a major university, Seattle is framed by majestic mountain ranges and a temperate climate that invites hiking, boating, biking and camping all year.